FurryCoders/FALocalRepo/README.md

 **WARNING**: HTML to BBCode conversion (and vice versa) is still a work in progress, and it may cause some content to be lost.
 A backup of the database should be made before changing the setting.

+Conversion can be interrupted at any moment with `CTRL+C` and all changes will be rolled back.

 #### history

 ```